-New for FY 2023-24, SDCP is developing its first Capital Investment Plan (CIP) which will contain all the individual capital projects, major equipment purchases, and major programs for the agency that are intended to span multiple years.
-The FY 2023-24 budget proposes a one-time portion of net operating revenues be transferred to the CIP as a continuing fund in which any unspent funds are kept within that fund and carried forward to the subsequent fiscal year.
+SDCP developed its first Capital Investment Plan (CIP) in FY 2023-24 and continues to grow it with the FY 2025-29 CIP, which contains all the individual capital projects, major equipment purchases, and major programs for the agency that are intended to span multiple years.
+The FY 2024-25 budget proposes a one-time portion of net operating revenues be transferred to the CIP as a continuing fund in which any unspent funds are kept within that fund and carried forward to the subsequent fiscal year.

-The CIP includes funding for local development feasibility studies, customer program pilot projects, member agency grants, community grants, a customer education platform, and other areas as outlined in the short- and medium-term program areas.
+The CIP includes funding for local development feasibility studies, customer program pilot projects, community grants, a customer education platform, and other areas as outlined in the short- and medium-term program areas.
 Given the number of planning and pilot projects, the SDCP CIP is largely funded by internal funding which allows maximum flexibility in the planning phase with designing programs and projects.
 This allows the agency to focus on designing based on community and agency needs rather than based on the requirements requested by a funding agency.
 The planning phase of a program or project also requires less funding when compared to implementation or design and construction.
 As SDCP builds reserve funds and to have maximum impact, SDCP leverage the CIP to aggressively pursue external funding from sources such as state and federal agencies.